Watch-Me-Fly/Watch-Me-Fly/README.md

         cursor: pointer;
     }
 </style> -->
-💼 Currently employed as a Junior Cobol Engineer
+💼 Currently employed as a Junior Cobol Engineer. <br/>
 💁🏽‍♀️ An aspiring full-stack web engineer, with an affinity towards the front-end. <br/>
 👩🏽‍💻 Working on a full-stack project, built from the ground up, from planning and designing, to coding (php for the back-end) in order to pass my professional certification. <br/>
 🗣 -=| Ar <img width="15px" src="https://img.icons8.com/color/48/000000/saudi-arabia.png"/>